FAQs

 • FMD virus is not the same virus that causes hand, foot, and mouth disease in humans.

-• More information is available on the Disease Information page and on the Foot and Mouth Disease Info website.
+• More information is available on the Monitor for Disease page and on the Foot and Mouth Disease Info website.